abstract road

 The State dropped the DUI.

-After conversations with the prosecutor about the evidence and the defendant, the State Dropped the DUI.
+Many observations written in the reports were contradicted by the video tape.
+After conversations with the State regarding the conflicts in the evidence, the State Dropped the DUI.

 The State dropped the DUI.